Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 2. `bundle exec pod install`
 3. Open *Showcase.xcworkspace*
 4. Select *ShowcaseTests* scheme
-5. Select some simulator (tests designed for *iPhone 16 Pro*)
+5. Select *iPhone 16 Pro* simulator (the device used to tests and views rendering)
 6. Run tests (Product -> Test)

 Beware, if you add new UI tests using [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) library, you may have new tests which fail at first time.
-Indeed for new tests the tool makes snapshots of the views, thus for the first run no preview exist making the tests fail.
+Indeed for new tests the tool makes snapshots of the views, thus for the first run no previews exist making the tests fail.
 You should run the tests twice for new tests.

-Such tests here are used to as to be sure the look and feel of any components and tokens rendering remaing the expected ones.
+Such tests here are used to as to be sure the look and feel of any components and tokens rendering remain the expected ones.

-Any interface modifications require regenerating the illustrations using the tool.
+Any interface modifications require regenerating the illustrations using the tool, i.e. run the tests twice.
 The reference illustrations have already been saved within the project.

+**Note today because the showcase app is hosted in the repository, the tests assets are versioned too, thus the _Swift Package_ will be heavy when being downloaded because Xcode downloads the entire repository.
+When the showcase app will be extracted to an internal repository, the _Swift Package_ will be lighter**.

-#### Steps to use swift-snapshot-testing
+#### How to use to use swift-snapshot-testing library

-1. Locate reference images:
+1. Locate where are the reference images:
     - In the Package directory, you will find the reference screenshots for the Orange and Inverse themes (Light/Dark), which will serve as comparison baselines.
     ```text
     OUDS -> Showcase -> ShowcaseTests -> __Snapshots__
     ```
 2. Navigate to the project :
-    - Open your project in Xcode and go to the directory:
+    - Open your project in Xcode and go to a directory containing tests (e.g. here *OUDSTokensOpacityUITests*):
     ```shell
-    Showcase -> ShowcaseTests -> OUDSTokensBorderUITests -> OUDSTokensBorderUITests.swift
+    Showcase -> ShowcaseTests -> OUDSTokensOpacityUITests -> OUDSTokensOpacityUITests.swift
     ```
-3. Open the test tile:
+3. Open a test file (e.g. here *OUDSTokensOpacityUITests*):
-    - Open the file `OUDSTokensBorderUITests.swift`.
+    - Open the file `OUDSTokensOpacityUITests.swift`.
 4. Run the snapshot test (success):
-    - Locate and execute the function `testAllOpacitiesOrangeThemeLight()`.
+    - Locate and execute some function like `testAllOpacitiesOrangeThemeLight()`.

       <img width="897" alt="OrangeThemeLight_OpacityTest_Success" src="https://github.com/user-attachments/assets/550bed90-6bc9-4d68-aaf0-8e04de35d916">